giventech/weather-api/README.md

 given API key, current when count of API call exeeds X=5 ( configurable)
 - return HttpError code 429
 - return "Too many requests" to users
-Given an API key stored in the applicataion (Hard coded for use case sake)
+Given an API key stored in the application  (Hard coded for use case sake)
 -
 Utilise Bucket4J to handle